Last Updated: May.02.18

-Anyway, let me hand you some of the most “enlightening” answers that I came up with.
+Anyway, let me hand you some of the most “enlightening” answers I came up with.

 1. It’s Fate

-Instead of cracking our brains days and nights seeking answers for the unanswerables, there’s one ready-made that anybody can use: Man proposes, God disposes.
+Instead of cracking our brains days and nights seeking answers for the unanswerables, there’s one ready-made: Man proposes, God disposes.

 Take a look at the case of Dongfang Bubai, a novel character in Swordsman, the 2013 Chinese television series (1).
 Swordsman is the most provocative adaptation of Jin Yong’s (Louis Cha) famous wuxia novel The Smiling, Proud Wanderer.

 Dongfang Bubai is the main female protagonist, who is an invincible martial artist and the cunning leader of the Sun Moon Holy Cult.
-In her obsessive quest to dominate the wulin (Chinese martial artists’ community), she treats her subordinates cruelly and uses poison pills to force them to submit to her unconditionally.
+In her obsessive quest to dominate the wulin (Chinese martial artists’ community), Dongfang kills anyone who stands in her way, and uses poison pills to force subordinates to submit to her will.

-Dongfang Bubai has everything, fame, power, and wealth; but she never experiences true love, until she meets Linghu Chong, the main male happy-go-lucky protagonist in the movie.
+Dongfang Bubai has tremendous fame, power, and wealth; but she never experiences true love, until she meets Linghu Chong, the main male happy-go-lucky protagonist.

-Linghu Chong is the love of her life, because, in Dongfang Bubai’s own words, with him by her side, then “having supreme power, or becoming master of the wulin, is no longer important”.
+Linghu Chong is the love of her life, because, in Dongfang’s own words, with him by her side, then “having supreme power, or becoming master of the wulin, is no longer important”.